SocialConnect/common/README.md

 + User
 + Friend

-You can intance and setup fields for entity
+You can instance and setup fields for entity

 ```php
 $user = new \SocialConnect\Common\Entity\User();